Swizz Beatz: Art

 Dean is an avid art collector and connoisseur actively projecting and displaying his taste via Instagram.
 The curated collection of favourites was first introduced at SCOPE Art Show Miami Beach and has since become known as The Dean Collection, it includes work from emerging and well established artists including KAWS, Keith Haring, Cleon Peterson, Ernest Zacharevic and Erik Jones.

 Dean and Keys are co-chairs of the Gordon Parks Foundation, which permanently preserves the work of Gordon Parks, a pioneering photographer, filmmaker, musician and activist.
 The couple acquired what is now the largest private holding of Parks' images and what is now part of the Dean Collection, the couple's philanthropic organization and family collection of international contemporary art.
 In the summer of 2018, Dean and Keys were featured in Cultured Magazine for their first joint cover, where they delved into Parks' works and the Dean Collection in more depth.

 Dean also paints in his free time.
 He donates the money he earns from his paintings to the Children's Cancer & Blood Foundation.

+In 2025, Dean contributed the foreword to Radical Softness: The Responsive Art of Janet Echelman, a visual survey of Echelman's twenty-five year career.